kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 Below is an examples of an invalid red-black trees:

 .. figure:: ../images/red-black-invalid.jpg
-   :alt: Exaple of red-balck tree
+   :alt: Exaple of red-black tree
+   :scale: 90%

 The path from the root to the left null child of node 7 passes through two black nodes, whereas the path to all other null children passes through three black nodes.
 This violates the fourth invariant above.
 Changing the color of two nodes as below will satisfy the fourth invariant:

 .. figure:: ../images/rb-corrected-1.jpg
-   :alt: Exaple of red-balck tree
+   :alt: Example of red-balck tree
+   :scale: 90%

 Recall 2-3-4 trees are complete trees: all leaf nodes on the same level, and this is true after insertions and deletions.
 Their height is bounded by log\ :sub:`2`\ (n).
 Red-black trees actually represent the structure of 2-3-4 trees in a different way.
 They save memory compared to 2-3-4 trees.
 They also have insertion and deletion algorithms that involve only local transformations.